Lessons from a Unicorn Digital Marketing Assistant who actually does the work.

 Take a break and listen to my recent podcast episode:

-The Takeaway: If you want to work online, you can find some great jobs for virtual assistants.
-You just have to know where to look.
+The Takeaway: If you want to know how to find jobs as a Digital Marketing Assistant, you just have to know where to look.

 Remember – it really only takes one good client to get started!